 7) Exercise and Sunshine Count.

 Believe it or not but recess and structured PE classes are a thing of the past in many schools.
 Children need a time to run off energy, soak up sunshine and de-stress.
 Require that your children go outdoors for some play time after school.
 Sunshine encourages Vitamin D3 production in the body which in turn can help with stress.
 Encourage teens to take a walk/jog every afternoon or to get involved with an outdoor sports activity.
 Make sure to provide adequate hydration for all outside activities.
 If you live in an area where sunshine is minimal consider supplementing your child’s diet with a liquid Vitamin D3.
 I recommend having Vitamin D3 levels checked first.
-Consider a weekday family rule of no TV/video games/computer time if the weather permits outdoor activities.
+Consider making a weekday rule that if the weather permits outdoor activities, access to TV/video games/computer time is not available.

 8) Open Elimination Routes.

 Children have four elimination routes for the removal of toxins – breathing, sweating, urination and defecation.
-Girls also acquire an extra elimination route with the beginning of menses.
-While each elimination route is important, bowel health is very important but often a subject that makes everyone uncomfortable and thus often ignored.
+Girls also acquire an extra elimination route with the onset of menses.
+While each elimination route is important, bowel health is extremely important, but often a subject that makes everyone uncomfortable and thus often ignored.
 Because at least 70% of the immune system is located in the small and large intestine, it is important that parents keep tabs on their children’s bowel health.
 For more information about bowel health, please read my article, Children Get Constipated, Too.
-Healthy eating, adequate exercise, proper hydration and rest go a long way in helping the elimination routes to work effectively.
-If your child continues to experience issues such as constipation, I recommend Oxy-Powder which will help with elimination in a safe and effective manner.
-Also a review of diet, exercise, stress and hydration is warranted.
+Healthy eating, adequate exercise, proper hydration and rest go a long way in helping your child’s elimination routes to work effectively.
+If your child has bowel health issues, such as constipation, I recommend Oxy-Powder which will help with elimination in a safe and effective manner.
+Also a review of diet, exercise, stress levels and hydration is warranted.